Census Dots

 Native American/Other

-Of the 1,293 places in New York, Mount Sinai is the 172nd most populous.
+Mount Sinai is ranked the 174th most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mount Sinai was ranked the 172nd most populous place in the 2020 Census.

 Mount Sinai's White Population